LukaszLasota/emaus-rzeszow-wordpress/wp-content/plugins/content-blocks-builder/readme.txt

 [youtube https://www.youtube.com/watch?v=YA4-duNF_w4]

-= Create popup, off-canvas, and toggle content =
+= Create popup, off-canvas, popover, and toggle content =

-With the toggle content feature, you can build a popup, off-canvas, toggle content easily and you can put anything in there.
+With the toggle content feature, you can build a popup, off-canvas, popover, and toggle content easily and you can put anything in there.

 Watch the step-by-step video tutorial to create modal, off-canvas content.